Make your users feel like your events and webinars are a seamless part of your website

 Why HR Should Focus on Building Connections Virtually During the Coronavirus Outbreak

-To say Coronavirus (COVID-19) has been the most disruptive force in recent years is an understatement.
+To say Coronavirus (COVID-19) has been the most disruptive force in decades is an understatement.

 And while no one knows what future weeks or months will hold, we’re seeing the consequences — in real-time — of what happens when we’re forced to rethink the very nature of work itself.
 Whether you’ve already sent employees home or are planning on it, here are some ways to keep connections strong among remote teams.